Posted on

 It also covers reporting such violations to the relevant state agency, like the California Department of Industrial Relations.

-State and federal workplace harassment laws, including Title VII of the Civil Rights Act of 1964, protect the workers filing these claims, as well as anyone participating in them.6 Firing employees for their involvement in the workplace harassment hearing process is illegal.
+California state and federal workplace harassment laws, including Title VII of the Civil Rights Act of 1964, protect the workers filing these claims, as well as anyone participating in them.6 Firing you for your involvement in the workplace harassment hearing process is illegal.

-When Michelle stands up for him and tells her co-workers to stop being offensive, she gets laid off, even though her seniority should have protected her, according to company policy.
+Example: When Michelle stands up for a gay co-worker and tells his team to stop making offensive jokes at his expense, she gets laid off, even though her seniority should have protected her, according to company policy.

-Title VII also protects bystanders who stand up to discrimination in the workplace, in addition to harassing behavior.7
+Title VII also protects you for standing up to discrimination in the workplace, in addition to harassing behavior.
+It does not matter whether you are just a bystander or the recipient of the discrimination or harassment.7

-Many laws that provide sick leave forbid employers from retaliating against workers who use it.
-Terminating someone for using their sick leave or their federal rights under the Family and Medical Leave Act (FMLA) is illegal and can amount to wrongful termination.
+Many laws that provide sick leave forbid employers from retaliating against you for using it.
+Terminating you for using your sick leave under the California Family Rights Act (CFRA) or the Family and Medical Leave Act (FMLA) is illegal and can amount to wrongful termination.

-State employment laws forbid political retaliation as a form of workplace harassment.8 Terminating someone over their political beliefs or actions is a form of wrongful termination.
+California employment laws forbid political retaliation as a form of workplace harassment.8 Terminating you over your political beliefs or actions is a form of wrongful termination.

 What should I do if I am wrongfully discharged?